-2020-2021 Catch-Up Funding Plans V4 (Revised May 2021)
+2020-2021 Catch-Up Funding Plans V4 (Review September 2021 - text in red, or highlighting as per the key below)

 A single strategy will not be enough to compensate for lost learning due to school closures.
 Whilst each subject has identified a recovery curriculum to support all students accessing the crucial learning they may have missed, there is real concern over the widened gap between disadvantaged, vulnerable, and those who have fallen behind students and their peers.